bryankim1942/Analyzing-the-Effects-of-Soccer-Manager-Sackings-on-Team-Performance/Effects of Managerial Sacking Report.md

-The output above is the wilcoxon test on before and after data sets which consist of $\textit{all}$ games, regardless of team or manager.
-Since the p-value shown of `2.1057694023886934e-07` is less than the common threshold of $\alpha = 0.05$, we can conclude that we have statistically significant evidence to reject the null hypothesis, and thus to accept that the results of games after managerial changes are better (more points).
+The output above is the wilcoxon test on before and after data sets which consist of **all** games, regardless of team or manager.
+Since the p-value shown of `2.1057694023886934e-07` is less than the common threshold of `0.05`, we can conclude that we have statistically significant evidence to reject the null hypothesis, and thus to accept that the results of games after managerial changes are better (more points).

 ```python